Khmer Rouge: Museums

-The Tuol Sleng Museum of Genocide is a former high school building, which was transformed into a torture, interrogation and execution center between 1976 and 1979.
-The Khmer Rouge called the center S-21.
+The Tuol Sleng Genocide Museum is a former secondary school building, which was transformed into a torture, interrogation and execution center between 1976 and 1979.
+The Khmer Rouge called the Security Prison 21.
 Of the estimated 15,000 to 30,000 prisoners, only seven prisoners survived.
 The Khmer Rouge photographed the vast majority of the inmates and left a photographic archive, which enables visitors to see almost 6,000 S-21 portraits on the walls.
 Visitors can also learn how the inmates were tortured from the equipment and facilities exhibited in the buildings.
-In addition, one of the seven survivors shares his story with visitors at the museum.

 The Choeung Ek Killing Fields are located about 15 kilometers outside of Phnom Penh.
 Most of the prisoners who were held captive at S-21 were taken to the fields to be executed and deposited in one of the approximately 129 mass graves.
 It is estimated that the graves contain the remains of over 20,000 victims.
 After the discovery of the site in 1979, the Vietnamese transformed the site into a memorial and stored skulls and bones in an open-walled wooden memorial pavilion.
-Eventually, these remains were showcased in the memorial's centerpiece stupa, or Buddhist shrine.
+Eventually, these remains were showcased in the memorial's centerpiece Buddhist stupa.

+In 2025, three sites associated with the Khmer Rouge's atrocities (the Tuol Sleng Genocide Museum, Choeung Ek, and M-13 prison in Kampong Chhnang province) were designated as World Heritage Sites by UNESCO as part of the Cambodian Memorial Sites.

 Publications

-The Documentation Center of Cambodia (DC-Cam), an independent research institute, published A History of Democratic Kampuchea 1975–1979, the nation's first textbook on the history of the Khmer Rouge.
+The Documentation Center of Cambodia (DC-Cam), an independent research institute, published A History of Democratic Kampuchea (1975–1979), the nation's first textbook on the history of the Khmer Rouge.
 The 74-page textbook was approved by the government as a supplementary text in 2007.
 The textbook is aiming at standardising and improving the information students receive about the Khmer Rouge years because the government-issued social studies textbook devotes eight or nine pages to the period.
 The publication was a part of their genocide education project that includes leading the design of a national genocide studies curriculum with the Ministry of Education, training thousands of teachers and 1,700 high schools on how to teach about genocide and working with universities across Cambodia.

-Youth for Peace, a Cambodian non-governmental organization (NGO) that offers education in peace, leadership, conflict resolution and reconciliation to Cambodian's youth, published a book titled Behind the Darkness:Taking Responsibility or Acting Under Orders? in 2011.
+Youth for Peace, a Cambodian non-governmental organization (NGO) that offers education in peace, leadership, conflict resolution and reconciliation to Cambodia's youth, published a book titled Behind the Darkness: Taking Responsibility or Acting Under Orders? in 2011.
 The book is unique in that instead of focusing on the victims as most books do, it collects the stories of former Khmer Rouge, giving insights into the functioning of the regime and approaching the question of how such a regime could take place.